Chapter 20. Endocrine System

 ○ Stimulates osteoblasts

-○ Reduces Ca2+ reabsorption in the proximal convoluted tubule of nephrons
+○ Reduces Ca2+ reabsorption in the distal tubules of the renal nephron.

 ③ Hyperthyroidism